-No problem.
-We just need to find a way to show the restaurant that you’re worth your salt.
+Just show the restaurant that you’re worth your salt:

 Tailoring your food service resume is an absolute MUST.
-Read our dedicated guide: 6 Tips on How to Tailor Your Resume to a Job Description (Examples)
+Read our dedicated guide: How to Tailor a Resume to a Job Description

-But what if you have no past waiting experience?
-Not to worry!
-See this guide: How to Write a Resume with No Work Experience [A Complete Guide]
+No past waiting experience?
+See this guide: How to Write a Resume with No Work Experience

 Is Your Education Section Undercooked?
 It Might Be.

-The education section - a waste of space, like sitting a party of 2 at an 8-top, right?
+The education section on a waiter resume is like sitting a party of 2 at an 8-top—

-Here’s how to include your degree on your server resume:
+Here’s how to include a degree on your server resume:

 2008 Diploma in Restaurant and Culinary Hospitality